1egoman/biome/README.md

 Biome stores the makeup of your app's environment, so when a new user or contributor wants to run your app, Biome prompts them for all required secrets.

-Biome stores all your secrets in one place, away from version control.
+Biome saves all your secrets in one place, away from version control.
 Environment details never leave your local system.

 ## Install